AcerNoobchio/CSCI5957MachineLearningPhase1/README.md

 - StringUtil: A static class that contains some additional string methods
 - SynchronizationUtil: A static class that contains the methods for breaking the data into chunks and synchronizing the data according to the first column (Time).

+## License

+This project is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).